Profhilo – the newest type of skin-renewing injectable – can also be counted among these.

-But what are anti-aging injections made of, and how do they work?
+But what are anti-ageing injections made of, and how do they work?
 Keep reading to learn all about them.

 According to Dr Nina, the secret to a successful aesthetic treatment is to provide results that are subtle and will give you a natural appearance, without people being able to tell you had a procedure done!

-To achieve this kind of results, she recommends a specific aesthetic treatment for facial rejuvenation that is becoming increasingly popular: the combination of dermal fillers and botulinum toxin type A.
+To achieve this kind of result, she recommends a specific aesthetic treatment for facial rejuvenation that is becoming increasingly popular: the combination of dermal fillers and botulinum toxin type A.

-Both treatments provide benefits for anti-aging, but they do that in different ways that we are going to explain below.
+Both treatments provide benefits for anti-ageing, but they do that in different ways that we are going to explain below.